nurbujang/pands-problem-sheet/README.md

 116960

 ### Method:
-1. I downloaded the Moby Dick text file from Project Gutenberg (1).
+1. The Moby Dick text file was downloaded from Project Gutenberg (1).
 2. To take the filename from an argument on the command line, I used argparse according to (2) and (3) by importing the argparse module, instantiating an argumentParse class instance, called the argument "FILENAME", and then parse the argument.
-3. Then, I accessed the FILENAME argument and opened the read only file (4) and decided to start my e_counter from "CHAPTER 1" and end before the sentence "End of this Project Gutenberg etext of Moby Dick, by Herman Melville'" using the string split method (5).
+3. Then, I accessed the FILENAME argument and opened the read only file (4).
+4. Looking at the text file, I decided to start my e_counter from "CHAPTER 1" and end before the sentence "End of this Project Gutenberg etext of Moby Dick, by Herman Melville'" using the string split method (5).
-4. I set the e_counter at 0 and used the For Loop (6).
+5. I set the e_counter at 0 and used the For Loop (6).
 I converted the whole text into capital letters to get all the Es and not distinguish between small and capital letters from the original text.
-5. I added 1 in the amount to account for the E in CHAPTER 1 and printed the final answer.
+6. I added 1 in the amount to account for the E in CHAPTER 1 and printed the final answer.
-6. Note: The number of 'e' from moby-dick.txt retrieved from this program is less than task instruction because it discounted texts before CHAPTER 1 and the last statement declared by the online publisher.
+7. Note: The number of 'e' from moby-dick.txt retrieved from this program is less than task instruction because it discounted texts before CHAPTER 1 and the last statement declared by the online publisher.

 ### Conclusion:
 This program outputs the number of E in the moby-dick.txt file using the argparse module.
 The number of 'e' from moby-dick.txt retrieved from this program is less than task instruction because it discounted texts before Chapter 1 and the last statement declared by the online publisher.